ConnorWiseman/jcink-custom-structure/README.md

         var output = 'Your markup here! ';
         if (this.hasValue('forumMarker')) {
             output += 'This forum has a marker.';
+        } else {
+            // All forums always have a marker, so this will never appear. output += 'This forum has no marker'.;
         }
         return output;
     }